haodong2000/TagGPT/README.md

 # TagGPT
-TagGPT: A multimodal dialog generation engine based on ChatGPT
+TagGPT: A multimodal dialog generation engine based on ChatGPT.